 PJC athletic programs have a history of success, including the 2004-2005 NJCAA National Championship in men's basketball.
 PJC's Dragons golf, softball and basketball teams have made appearances in their respective NJCAA national tournaments, and PJC athletes have gone on to pro sports careers.

 - Women's Volleyball

 - What is the cost of admission to home games?

-- Admission is charged only for home games of the Paris Junior College Dragons basketball teams.
+- Admission is charged only for home games of the Paris Junior College Dragons basketball and soccer teams.
 Admission is $4 for adults and $3 for high school or other students.
 PJC students are admitted free.
 Admission to all other Dragons sporting events is free for everyone.

 - What is the PJC mascot?